Driving to Germany from the UK

 Is it easy to drive to Germany from the UK?

-If you are an experienced driver in Europe, your road trip to Germany should not pose too many problems.
+Yes, if you are an experienced driver in Europe, your road trip to Germany should not pose too many problems.
 The quickest route from Calais is along the A16 coast road.
 Within an hour you are across the border, so here are some tips on driving in Belgium.
 You may have a short section in the Netherlands, but within around four hours you will be driving in Germany.

 German roads are among the best maintained in Europe.
 The Autobahn network is toll-free and usually free flowing.
 It has a reputation for speed, so keep to the right hand (slow) lane where possible.
 As long as you respect the speed limits you will enjoy driving from France to Germany.